Jordi-R66/TLE-Decoder/README.md

 - Exporting several entries to a binary file containing the representation of the structs -->

-## Code imprecisions

-There might be a small difference in the orbital speed between the Python's and C implementations.
-This is due to the use of the `float` type for the input `R` in the `OrbSpeed` function, thus Python version seems to be more accurate while C is less accurate due to the usage of the `uint64` type.

 ## Running the code

 1. Run compile.py

 2. Run from the root, the binary located in `output/`

-(Same thing for the python version but in `PythonTLE/` in lieu of `output/`)